-Can you guess the top 5 reasons for Hair loss in women?
+What are the top 5 reasons for hair loss in women?

 Top Reasons for Hair Loss in women include

 - Genetic Hair Loss (Female and Male Pattern Baldness) – usually progressive – must be treated

 - After Pregnancy – Hormonal changes – usually temporary